theironcook/Kojak/README.md

 The funcPerfAfterCheckpoint() is identical to funcPerf() and can accept the same parameters.
 The difference is that the function results (IsolatedTime etc.) are only since the last time takeCheckpoint() was called.

-Sometimes it's particularly interesting to watch the CallCount's for functions when running the identical actions.
+Sometimes it's particularly interesting to watch the CallCounts for functions when running the identical actions.
 Most of the time the CallCount numbers should be identical.
 If they are not, you probably have some type of memory leak.